AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/naming-elements.md

 ### Be consistent with capitalization {#capitalize}

-Adobe recommends first letter uppercase with the rest of the characters lowercase, unless proper noun style of capitalization.
+[!DNL Adobe] recommends first letter uppercase with the rest of the characters lowercase, unless proper noun style of capitalization.
 For example, **User's order number** rather than **User's Order Number.**

 This is really a matter of preference, but the thing to remember is to be consistent with whatever you choose.